speedx77/music-roulette/README.md

 13. multiple tabs?
     if user randomizes from other tab it plays on the original tab but doesn't update url bar with the user id

+    plays in intial tab because the device id is the first one in https://api.spotify.com/v1/me/player/devices/ maybe?, experiment with pulling the latest instance of Music Roulette in that response

 14. loading screen pulse text?

 15. sign out button? via profile screen?

 16. align the homepage button and gif?

+17. consider changing "Link to Spotify" to Spotify Profile or Link to Spotify Profile